Computer and Peripheral Lifecycle Procedure

 - recycling by an environmentally responsible company.

 - Note: Electronic equipment in Colorado College’s recycle/trash pile is available to students, staff, and faculty, as needed.
 Since that equipment was intended to be destroyed, it carries no support, and the college holds no liability for its use.
-Students or employees needing to-be-recycled equipment should contact the ITS: Help Desk.
+Students or employees needing to-be-recycled equipment should contact the ITS: Solutions Center.

 Colorado College does not support, maintain, or retain any responsibility whatsoever for any equipment that has been donated via our donation program or placed in our to-be-recycled pile.